-This is one of the most uniquely beautiful places of worship I’ve visited.
+The Pink Mosque, or the Nasir ol Molk mosque, is one of the most uniquely beautiful places of worship I’ve visited.
 It was built in 1888.
 The first thing you will notice when you get here is, well, it doesn’t look like anything special – outside.
 You just pull over to the side of a busy street, get out of the car, and walk to a building that doesn’t look like it’s even a mosque.
 I wondered to myself why we were walking into such a plain building.
 You need not worry!
 Once inside, you are immediately bathed in colorful light.
-The Pink Mosque is a great spot for Instagram photos because of the amazing colors and the stunning pink tiles that give the mosque its nickname – The Pink Mosque.
+The Pink Mosque is a great spot for Instagram photos because of the amazing colors and the stunning pink tiles that give the mosque its nickname.

 You may take all the photos you want inside, but no tripods allowed though.
 A bit disappointing, because a tripod would mean much better photos!